Top of Page.

 Physical Risks Increased costs for portfolio companies due to the decline, deterioration, and depletion of natural assets and ecosystem services on which portfolio companies depend, such as water resources, and loss of value of portfolio assets due to production disruptions

-Physical Risks Increased costs for portfolio companies due to stricter environmental protection laws and social demands, litigation risk, and loss of value of investment assets due to increased reputational risk
+Transition Risks Increased costs for portfolio companies due to stricter environmental protection laws and social demands, litigation risk, and loss of value of investment assets due to increased reputational risk

 Opportunities Increase in the value of portfolio companies and expansion of investment and financing opportunities due to the need for environmentally protective technologies and alternative products and services with a smaller environmental impact